Absurdly High-Stakes Game

 - Notably, cheating in any Shadow Game will always result in a Penalty Game.
 The initiator of a Shadow Game can set whatever special rules they want, and use of magic powers is always permitted, but violating the parameters of the game is not.

-- In the 4Kids English "dub", almost every card game ends with the loser going to The Shadow Realm.
-Even one-time characters like Panik will give you a flamer-thrower blast to the face.
+- In the 4Kids English "dub", most high-stakes duels end with the loser going to The Shadow Realm.
+Even one-time characters like Panik will give you a flamethrower blast to the face.
+Ironically, given what we've seen of the Shadow Realm, it's probably even worse than merely dying, albeit with a larger chance of being brought back via the good guys winning another duel.

 - Komugi of Hunter × Hunter plays every single game of Gungi, a fictional board game in the Hunterverse, with the resolve to end her life if she loses even once.
 She has played thousands of games of Gungi and never lost once, near the end of her life becoming skilled enough she was for all intents and purposes impossible to beat.